orbitalquark/textadept/README.md

 CMake boolean variables that affect the build:

-* `NIGHTLY`: Whether or not to build Textadept with bleeding-edge dependencies (i.e. the nightly version).
+* `nightly`: Whether or not to build Textadept with bleeding-edge dependencies (i.e. the nightly version).
 Defaults to off.
 * `plat_qt`: Unless off, builds the Qt version of Textadept.
 The default is auto-detected.
 * `plat_gtk3`: Unless off, builds the Gtk 3 version of Textadept.
 The default is auto-detected.